felixdorn/tin/README.md

 }
 ```

-Colors are RGB values separated with a `;`.

 ## Performance

-The code has been optimized a lot as I needed to highlight thousands of files quickly with a low-memory usage.
+The code has been optimized a lot as i needed to highlight files quickly.
+Therefore, some compromise were made in terms
-Therefore, some compromise were made in terms of code readability and simplicity.
+of code readability and simplicity.

 It takes on average 0.0007 second per file.